HighgoSoftware/wal2mongo/README.md

 TBD...

 ### Examples
-Here are two simple ways to test `wal2mongo`.
+Below are two simple ways to replicate data from PostgreSQL to MongoDB using `wal2mongo`: one use psql console; the other one use pg_recvlogical tools.

 #### using psql
 * Create a slot